Uniform Approximation with Quadratic Neural Networks: Proofs for Section

-which is a vector that contains $2^{q-1}$ entries.
-Next, we pair these outputs and apply $\phi_\times$ again.
-This procedure is continued until there is only one output left.
-Hence we need $q$ hidden layers in each at most $4d$ neurons. \end{proof}
+resulting in a vector with $2^{q-1}$ entries.
+We then pair these outputs and apply $\phi_\times$ again.
+This procedure continues until only one output remains.
+Therefore, we need $q$ hidden layers, each containing at most $4d$ neurons. \end{proof}

 We define $\mathrm{P_N}$ as the linear span of all monomials of the form $\prod_{i =1}^d x_i^{r_i}$, where $r_1, \dots, r_d \in \N_0$, such that $r_1+\dots+r_d \leq N$.
 Hence, $\mathrm{P_N}$ is a linear vector space of functions of dimension $\frac {(N+d)!}{N!d!}$, indeed